rahard/BRcoding/README.md

 usually simple syntax that I forgot.
 Some of the codes are borrowed from various places.

 BTW, my goto language when programming is actually Perl :)  but lately I've been coding with Python.
+Thus, you'll see more Python codes in this space.

 Some of the descriptions are in Bahasa Indonesia.
 In fact, I am going to make it the default.